zbalkan/zbalkan.github.io/_posts/2025-02-25-surrogates.md

 <img src="/assets/what-event1.png" width="800" alt="Event 4688 General">

-Not so helpful.
+It's not very helpful.
 You see another substitute character.
 You assume it is a possible encoding issue.
 Could the executable name use a non-Latin alphabet?
 Probably.
 Let's check the Details tab.

 <img src="/assets/what-event2.png" width="800" alt="Event 4688 Details- Friendly">

 This executable name is so broken that it manages to break the Details view in both Friendly and XML views.

-## Encoding but what and how?
+## Encoding, but what and how?

 At least we know the location of the executable.
 We have a broken name and a substitute character.
 We know it is not a huge issue until now.
 We can find the path and see what is under that folder.

 <img src="/assets/what-folder.png" width="800" alt="Folder">

 It is weirder.
 It is not one but many executables.
-They look the same but no, they are not.
+They look the same, but no; they are definitely not.
 NTFS cannot allow files with the same name in the same directory.
 So, all of these have different names, but they are substituted.
 Let's check how many files we have in this form.

 <img src="/assets/what-folder-count.png" width="450" alt="Folder count: 2048 files">